arbarikcp/book-notes/Postgresql_up_and_running.md

 - Even though pg_terminate_backend and pg_cancel_backend act on only one connection at a time, you can kill multiple connections by wrapping them in a SELECT.

--For example, let’s suppose you want to kill all connections belonging to a role
+- For example, let’s suppose you want to kill all connections belonging to a role

 `SELECT pg_terminate_backend(pid) FROM pg_stat_activity WHERE usename = 'some_role'; `